-The Exchange believes that following a UTP Regulatory Halt or an Auction that is not preceded by continuous trading, orders that would lock or cross the Away Market PBBO should either be routed (if routable) or cancelled (if nonroutable) if they would be marketable against protected quotations on Away Markets.
-The Exchange believes that routing or cancelling such orders is consistent with Rule 610(d) because the Away Market does not have an obligation to prevent locking or crossing an Exchange quote in these scenarios.
-Therefore, in these scenarios, to prevent locking or crossing the Away Market PBBO, the Exchange would either route or cancel previously-entered orders before publishing a quote.
-This was how the New York Stock Exchange LLC ("NYSE") processed orders following an Auction before it transitioned to Pillar.
+The Exchange believes that following a UTP Regulatory Halt, orders that would lock or cross the Away Market PBBO should either be routed (if routable) or cancelled (if non-routable) if they would be marketable against protected quotations on Away Markets.
+The Exchange believes that routing or cancelling such orders is consistent with Rule 610(d) because the Away Market does not have an obligation to prevent locking or crossing an Exchange quote in this scenario.
+Therefore, in this scenario, to prevent locking or crossing the Away Market PBBO, the Exchange would either route or cancel previouslyentered orders before publishing a quote.